einsteinx2/usb-5gbit-auto-vlan10-daemon/README.md

 Potential improvements:
 - Configuration file (JSON/plist) instead of hardcoded values
 - Support for multiple USB adapters with different configurations
-- Notification when VLAN is configured
+- User notification when VLAN is configured/removed
 - Web interface for configuration
-- Automatic cleanup when adapter is unplugged (though macOS handles this)

 ---